-Much of my writing is done on Upwork.
-You can look at my profile to see examples of the work I have done for clients.
+Much of my paid writing is done on Upwork, a freelancing platform.
+You can look at my Upwork profile to see some examples of work that I have done for clients and what my clients have to say about me.

 I grew up in Lake Worth, Florida, near the ocean.
-I was an only child.
 My parents and I spent long months wandering the Abacos of the Bahamas on an F27 Trimaran Sailboat.
-The ocean was my playground, an alien landscape just for me.
+The ocean and its islands were my playground, an alien landscape just for me.

-In the still of the evenings, I lost myself in worlds of my own drawings and stories while my parents cleaned the day’s fish or conch and cooked it, the delicious smells sizzling up from the tiny galley and torturing our Jack Russel terrier, who stood in the cockpit with his nose inches from the pan.
+In the still of the evenings, I lost myself in worlds of my own drawings and stories while my parents cleaned the day’s catch and cooked it, the delicious smells sizzling up from the tiny galley and torturing our Jack Russel terrier, who stood in the cockpit with his nose inches from the pan.

 As I got older, I continued to spend most of my time reading, writing, and drawing, whether on the boat or in class.
-My teachers were aggravated by my constant doodling and daydreaming and I was frustrated by lack of an outlet for what I loved to do.
+Art and writing, both bad and good, poured out of me.
+My teachers were aggravated by my constant doodling and daydreaming and I was frustrated by the lack of an outlet for what I loved to do.

 When I was in my sophomore year of high school I applied to and was accepted to Dreyfoos School of the Arts.

 At Dreyfoos I fell in love with words in a way I never had before.
-I loved collaborative writing and peer review.
-I knew I wanted more of that workshopping experience when I went to college.
+My previous English teachers had done just fine by me, and some of them were very talented, but this collaborative writing and peer review elevated my experience of writing.
+For the first time, I was freely exchanging ideas with my peers.
+I knew I wanted more of that when I went to college.

 When I was accepted to Stetson University I chose an English major with a focus in Creative Writing, which allowed me to keep workshopping my writing with talented peers for the next four years, under the instruction of patient professors and published authors.
 My mind wandered freely, finding its way into minors in Psychology and Philosophy as well.

-I met my now fiance, Justin.
+I met my now fiance, Justin, and we fell in love.
 We spent our senior year in a little house near the college, with two kittens and a succession of foster dogs.

 When we graduated from college we moved to Taiwan to teach English.
+We earned our Teaching English as a Foreign Language Certificates through Hess Education Organization.
 I saw English in a new light through the eyes of my students.
+I had thought about syllables in the context of poetry, but now I was using them to distinguish the sound of a word.
 Rules of grammar and word usage that I hadn’t thought much about before needed to be clearly demonstrated and explained.
-I had thought about syllables in the context of poetry, but now I was using them to distinguish the sound of a word.
+As my students frequently pointed out, English didn’t make much sense sometimes.

 Living in Taiwan was a constant adventure.
 We learned to use a scooter as our primary mode of transportation and navigated by matching Mandarin characters, which we didn’t understand.
 In the city where we were stationed, Hsinchu, we loved going to the weekend flower markets and admiring the bonsai and orchids.